tl-its-umich-edu/ctools-project-migration/src/sql/READ_ONLY/README.md

 Open a terminal shell and go the directory created when expanded.

-# Input and output files

-Both scripts expect input as a list of site ids, one per line.
-Lines that only have white space or that start with a comment (#) will be ignored.
-Output files will be generated in the same directory as the input file.

-Both scripts have configuration files to be explained later.
+# The tools

+There are two tools available.

+    * runVerifySiteAccessMembership.sh - Verify that can get the
+     sitemembership via the CTools direct api and create sql to fixup membership problems if they are found.
+     * runRO.sh - generate SQL to make a site read-only.

+These are described separately below.

-# Verifying sites have useable membership lists. #
+# Tool: Verifying sites have useable membership lists

-Run the script as:
+## script setup

+The verifyAccessSiteMembership.sh script requires an input file of site ids (one per line, # comments and empty lines are ignored).
+It also requires creating a
+credentials.yml file containing the connection information for the desired ctools instance.
+To create this file copy the credentials.yml.TEMPLATE file to credentials.yml, uncomment the correct section for the ctools instance to be examined, and fill in the appropriate user and password information for a CTools admin user in that instance.

+In case of a need to restore membership in a site a copy of the *sakai\_realm\_rl\_gr* should be made in the database for each instance.
+This need only be done once.

+## script execution

-    ./verifyAccessSiteMembership.sh <site id file name>
+    ./runVerifyAccessSiteMembership.sh <site id list file name>

-There are two output files: <site id file name>.membership is a log of the results of testing site membership.
+There are two output files: &lt;site id file name>.&lt;time stamp>.membership.csv is a log of the results of testing site membership.
 The output contains 3
 columns: the site id, the https status code, and a message.
 For successful requests the message will be "ok".
-For unsuccessful requests the status code will be returned and, if possible, there will be sql that can be run later to fix the membership issue.
-As a convenience the sql will be collected into the file <site id file name>.membership.deleteunknow.sql.
-In production that sql will need to be run by a DBA.
-The generated sql should work in most cases.
-For some situations the sql may not be correct (but it will be harmless).
-Case by case solutions may be required in those cases.
+For unsuccessful requests the status code will be returned and, if possible, there will also be sql that can be run later to fix the membership issue.
+As a convenience the sql will be collected into the file &lt;site id file name>.&lt;timestamp>.membership.deleteunknow.sql.

-The verifyAccessSiteMembership.sh script requires creating a credentials.yml file containing the connection information for connecting the the desired ctools instance.
-To create this file copy the credentials.yml.TEMPLATE file to credentials.yml, uncomment the correct section for the ctools instance to be examined, and fill in the appropriate user and password information.
-This script must access a CTools instance directly and needs the credentials for a ctools admin in that instance.
+## Running the output SQL

+Have a DBA run and commit the resulting sql.
+To see the effect of the results immediately a CTools admin should reset the memory caches from the memory Ctools admin site.

+The SQL may not may not work in some exceptional cases.
+Case by case solutions may be required for some sites.

-# Generating Read Only CTools site sql #
+# Tool: Making CTools sites Read Only

+## script setup

+This script requires setting a file of site ids (one per line, # comments and empty lines are ignored) and a configuration file.
+Configuration files are provided for each CTools instance.
+The default is for a file confgured for production CTools.

+Just in case there is a reason to restore sites and undo the read only change make sure the following has been done for each instance.

+1. Make sure that an copy of the *sakai\_realm\_rl\_fn* table has been made.
+Since we expect little change in the sites it isn't necessary to make a copy every time the read only scripts are run.
+1. Update the corresponding yml file with the name of the archive table.

+## script execution
 Run the script as:

     ./runRO.sh <task> <site id file name> {optional configuration file name}